Ndiraweeru BioSand Filter Training – Uganda

 -Community Health promoters to be formed from the trained group

 This project is part of Water Charity’s ongoing Training & Support Initiative and represents a forward-thinking, efficient way to solve a problem.
 Rather than simply give the people filters, we are teaching them to make their own and giving them the ability to pass on this knowledge.
 As such, the final “ripple effects” of this work may never be truly known.
 Considering how necessary clean water is, and how much the people want to be self-sufficient, we are sure this simple technology will spread broadly and quickly in the region.
 It is quite likely that thousands of people will be touched by this effort.

 The project took place on August 14th and it was a great success among the group that 38 people ended up taking the training instead of the 25 people initially registered.

 6 filters were made during the training, and 2 molds were delivered to the group.
 They are already distributing filters as fast as they can make them, and are keen on purchasing more molds and tools.

 As with many of these training, despite our willingness to provide more molds and tools free of charge, the people prefer to use the funds they are now able to raise to expand their production themselves.
-This speaks to the reason these training are so successful, as they empower the people to help themselves.
+This speaks to the reason these trainings are so successful, as they empower the people to help themselves.